TickleThePanda/carpe-dm/src/plans/unbound.md

 > let you leave with it or knowledge of it.
 I'm sorry.
 I'm sorry.</q>

 After saying that to the players, it will start to move towards them with its sword out.
-If the players attack, the skeletons will join the *IMPRISONER*, although the ghost will step out of the fight at the start.
+If the players attack, the skeletons will join Faurin, although the ghost will step out of the fight at the start.

 The ghost, gone mad with time, is only focussed on preventing it from